penberg/agent-datakit/README.md

 AgentFS is a filesystem explicitly designed for AI agents.
 Just as traditional filesystems provide file and directory abstractions for applications, AgentFS provides the storage abstractions that AI agents need.

-At the heart of AgentFS is the [agent filesystem](SPEC.md), a complete SQLite-based storage system for agents implemented using [Turso](https://github.com/tursodatabase/turso).
-AgentFS provides three essential interfaces for agent state management: a POSIX-like filesystem for files and directories, a key-value store for agent state and context, and a toolcall audit trail for debugging and analysis.
-Everything an agent does, every file it creates, every piece of state it stores, every tool it invokes, lives in a single SQLite database file.

 AgentFS provides four components:

 * **SDK** - [TypeScript](sdk/typescript) and [Rust](sdk/rust) libraries for programmatic filesystem access